Q: What is the teacher-student ratio?

 Q: What if my child is a picky eater?

 A: All food provided during the day will be sent from home, so this allows you to send food that your child prefers or that you would like us to help your child try throughout the day.
-Learning to consume new foods or increase the amount of food a child eats are common goals that we can work on with a child in ABA.
+Learning to consume new foods or increase the amount of food a child eats are common goals that we can work on with a child in provided therapies.

 Q: What is the tuition?

 Q: Are there any other fees?

 A: Yes.
-When students are enrolled, there is a one-time admission fee that covers the expenses of reviewing a students materials and history, initial observations, assessments, and planning.
+When students are enrolled, there is a one-time application fee that covers the expenses of reviewing a students materials and history, initial observations, assessments, and planning.
 There is also a one-time enrollment fee that covers an initial 1 hour explore visit with therapists and teacher, a 1/2 day transition visit to the classroom, and a full day transition visit to the classroom.
 There is also a general supply fee, paid annually.